libESys/ESysRepo/doc/web/content/cli/init.md

 * Detect the format of the manifest file.
 Is it following the Google repo tool manifest format or the ESysRepo manifest format

-* Depending of the format of the manifest, create configurations files and move the git repo with the manifest to its final folder inside the *.esysrepo* folder
+* Depending on the manifest's format, it creates configurations files and moves the git repo with the manifest to its final folder inside the *.esysrepo* folder

-The content of the folder *.esysrepo* is not secret, but it’s not part of the public interface of the tool and may change with different version.
-So it’s strongly advised to use only the command line tool itself and not change by hand any of the files found in that folder, except if explicitly documented.
+The folder's content of the folder .esysrepo is not secret, but it's not part of the public interface of the tool and may change with different versions.
+So it's strongly advised to use only the command line tool itself and not change by hand any of the files found in that folder, except if explicitly documented.

 ## Usage

 ```
-esysrepo init -u <URL> [options …]
+esysrepo init -u <URL> [options ...]
 ```

 ## Options

 Available options:

-* --manifest-url / -u <URL\> : The URL of the git repository holding the manifest
+* --manifest-URL / -u <URL\>: The URL of the git repository holding the manifest

-* --manifest-branch / -b <BRANCH\> : Manifest branch or revision to be checked out (default “master”)
+* --manifest-branch / -b <BRANCH\>: Manifest branch or revision to be checked out (default "master")

-* --manifest-name / -m <NAME\>: Manifest file name used to initialize workspace (default “default.xml”).
+* --manifest-name / -m <NAME\>: Manifest file name used to initialize workspace (default "default.xml").

 * --google / -g: The manifest file has the Google repo tool format